Reinier de Ridder

 Reinier de Ridder (born September 7, 1990), also known by his initials RdR, is a Dutch professional mixed martial artist.
-He currently competes in the Middleweight division of the Ultimate Fighting Championship (UFC).
+He currently competes in the Light Heavyweight division of the Ultimate Fighting Championship (UFC).
 He previously competed in ONE Championship, where he is a former ONE Middleweight World Champion and ONE Light Heavyweight World Champion.
 De Ridder was the third two-division champion in ONE history, having previously held the middleweight and light heavyweight belts simultaneously.
-As of October 21, 2025, he is #8 in the UFC middleweight rankings.
+As of August 22, 2026, he is #9 in the Meta UFC light heavyweight rankings.

 Background

 Reinier de Ridder started with Judo at the age of six and earned a black belt in his teens.
 After high school he began training in Brazilian Jiu-Jitsu while attending college and became a black belt.
 He also owns a physical therapy clinic in Breda, combining his working hours with his training hours.

 Grappling career

 De Ridder won a silver medal at the European Jiu-Jitsu Championship in 2016.

-De Ridder returned to submission grappling competition at ONE X on March 26, 2022 against André Galvão.
+De Ridder returned to submission grappling competition at ONE X on March 26, 2022, against André Galvão.
 The match went the distance and as the promotion did not use judges for their submission grappling matches at the time, it was declared a draw.

 De Ridder faced Tye Ruotolo in a submission grappling superfight at ONE Fight Night 10 on May 5, 2023.
 He lost the match by a close decision.